CVE-2014-0089 - Stored Cross Site Scripting (XSS) on 500 error page

 Add a bookmark with some script code(e.g. <script>alert('xss')</script>) set as its bookmark name

 User inputs such as special characters must be validated, filtered or encoded before being returned as part of the HTML code of a page.

 Foreman 1.4.0 and higher.
 Foreman 1.3 and older are unaffected, they correctly escape the message.

-#3 Updated by Greg Sutcliffe about 3 years ago
+#3 Updated by Greg Sutcliffe over 3 years ago

 I can't replicate this.
 A bookmark with the example code as name displays correctly on my bookmarks page, performs the search if selected on the Hosts page, and does not trigger the script when loaded - this is true both for admin and a normal user (with view_bookmarks, as tested with Marek's new rbac pr applied).
 Using Firefox 27.0.

 The DB seems to show that no character conversion has occurred during save: